How Do You Test For Chlamydia?

 Below you will find a breakdown of some of the most common symptoms for men.
 Be sure to check your local clinic and get tested if the following symptoms arise:

 If you show signs of these symptoms, it may not mean that you have chlamydia.
-However, as chlamydia tests are free throughout the UK and generally pretty fast, it's always recommended to get tested if you notice any of the above symptoms.
+However, it's always recommended to get tested if you notice any of the above symptoms.

 Chlamydia is, unfortunately, a little scarier if you are a woman due to the potential of long-term complications.
 Much like the symptoms for men, it can be hard to notice any symptoms for chlamydia if you are a woman, making testing regularly incredibly important.